Bone metastasis

-Bone metastasis, or osseous metastatic disease, is a category of cancer metastases that results from primary tumor invasion to bone.
-Bone-originating primary tumors such as osteosarcoma, chondrosarcoma, and Ewing's sarcoma are rare; the most common bone tumor is a metastasis.
+Bone metastasis, or osseous metastatic disease, is a category of cancer metastases that result from primary tumor invasions into bones.
+Bone-originating primary tumors such as osteosarcoma, chondrosarcoma, and Ewing sarcoma are rare; the most common bone tumor is a metastasis.
 Bone metastases can be classified as osteolytic, osteoblastic, or both.
 Unlike hematologic malignancies which originate in the blood and form non-solid tumors, bone metastases generally arise from epithelial tumors and form a solid mass inside the bone.
+Primary breast cancer patients are particularly vulnerable to develop bone metastases.
 Bone metastases, especially in a state of advanced disease, can cause severe pain, characterized by a dull, constant ache with periodic spikes of incident pain.

 Types of lesions

 Under normal conditions, bone undergoes continuous remodeling through osteoclast-mediated bone resorption and osteoblast-mediated bone deposition.
 These processes are normally tightly regulated within bone to maintain bone structure and calcium homeostasis in the body.
 Dysregulation of these processes by tumor cells leads to either osteoblastic or osteolytic lesions, reflective of the underlying mechanism of development.
 Typically, osteolytic metastases are more aggressive than osteoblastic metastases, which have a slower course.
 Regardless of the phenotype, bone metastases commonly show osteoclast proliferation and hypertrophy.